brandur/sorg/content/drafts/languages.md

 rationalize it.
 It didn't matter if the new stack was PHP -- I'd still be productive.

-The catastrophe's proportions were greater than I could've ever imagined.
-Some of that was from prevalent bad coding practices, but a healthy part of it was PHP itself.
-For the first time I learnt that it was possible to have large swaths of code whose behavior _nobody_ understood. `$id` is usually an integer, but maybe sometimes it's a string.
+The catastrophe's proportions were all-encompassing.
+Some of that was bad practice, but a healthy part of it was PHP itself.
+I learnt that it was possible to have large swaths of code whose behavior _nobody_ understood. `$id` is usually an integer, but maybe sometimes it's a string.
 Hopefully both paths are exercised by a test, but don't depend on it.
-Despite attempted hardening, production mistakes were a daily occurrence.
+Production mistakes (and reverts) were a daily occurrence.
 Non-trivial refactoring was impossible.
-The contrast between this state of affairs and C#, where I used to have my IDE change thousands of lines for me and have the operation be problem-free _every_ time, was sharp.
-I left after six months.
+The contrast between this and C#, where I used to have my IDE change thousands of lines for me and have the operation be problem-free _every_ time, was sharp.
+It wasn't long before I left for greener pastures.

-To this day there's a common trope in the community that all programming languages are roughly equal.
+Although PHP has a special place in near-universal abhorrence, to this day there's a common trope in the community that most programming languages are more-or-less equal.
 By moving from one to another, you may ditch problems associated with the former, but you'll end up with an equal number of new problems created by the new language.
 In the end, it's a wash.

-Regardless of how you feel about that, try to take a step back and consider for a moment just how unlikely it is that this is true.
-For the last 50 years of language development, all of them ended up with the same number of mistakes?
+Consider how unlikely this is.
+Given 50 years of language development, all of them ended up with the same number of mistakes?
 Newer languages didn't learn anything from their predecessors?

-_Of course_ not all programming languages are equal.
-It's fair to say that there is no "best" language -- strengths and weaknesses are subjective so the error bars when trying to compare them are huge, but in at least some cases when all the pros and cons are tallied up, some languages excel over others by wide margins.
+_Of course_ programming languages aren't equal.
+There may be no "best" languages -- strengths and weaknesses are subjective so the error bars when trying to compare them are huge, but when everything's tallied up, some languages excel over others by wide margins.

 ## Language creators learn (#creators-learn)

-In fact, every new language has had considerable learning from everything that came before it.
+In fact, every new language learned considerably from everything that came before it.
 As a basic example, many languages realized from C that it might be a good idea to include higher-level, safer memory management primitives after it was obvious that every project was implementing its own memory allocation abstractions, and the use of `strcpy` (vs. `strncopy` or the like) on unsafe buffers was